tendermint/tendermint/docs/rfc/rfc-011-custom-indexing.md

    with the legacy RPC endpoints for accessing them.
 Any APIs for clients to query a custom index are the responsibility of the indexer, not the node.

+### Open Questions

+Given the constraints outlined above, there are important design questions we must answer to guide any specific changes:

+1. **What is an acceptable probability that, given sufficiently extreme operational issues, an indexer might miss some number of events?**

+   There are two parts to this question: One is what constitutes an extreme operational problem, the other is how likely we are to miss some number of events.

+   - If the consensus is that no events must ever be missed, no matter how bad the operational circumstances, then we _must_ accept that indexing can slow or halt consensus arbitrarily.
+It is impossible to guarantee complete index coverage without potentially unbounded delays.

+   - Otherwise, how much data can we afford to lose and how often?
+For example, if we can ensure no events will be lost unless the indexer halts for at least five minutes, is that acceptable?
+What probabilities and time ranges are reasonable for real production environments?

+2. **What level of operational overhead is acceptable to impose on node operators to support indexing?**

+   Are node operators willing to configure and run custom indexers as sidecar type processes alongside a node?
+How much indexer setup above and beyond the work of setting up the underlying node in isolation is tractable in production networks?

+   The answer to this question also informs the question of whether we should keep an "in-process" indexing option, and to what extent that option needs to satisfy the suggested design principles.

+3. **What (if any) query APIs does the consensus node need to export, independent of the indexer implementation?**

+   One typical example is whether the node should be able to answer queries like "is this transaction ID in a block?"
+Currently, a node cannot answer this query _unless_ it runs the built-in KV indexer.
+Does the node need to continue to support that query even for nodes that disable the KV indexer, or which use a custom indexer?

 ### Informal Design Intent

 The design principles described above implicate several components of the